AlecJ/ava2/readme.md

 ## To Do

--   ship movement (only in sea)
 -   if a zone has sea units that can load, additional load units onto ships button

 -   loading and unloading
--   fighters on carriers
+-   fighters on carriers, infantry?

 -   plane movement (destroyed at end of turn if it does not end in a valid space
 -   friendly territory or sea zone with AC with space)

--   can only move units during movement phase
 -   pre-combat movement phase (player may move into hostile territory)
 -   units stop right away (cannot move) if they are in a hostile territory
 -   cannot move anti aircraft